maidsafe-archive/SystemDocs/en/system_components/measurement_and_reward.md

 # Measurement and reward
 Vaults are rewarded for supplying resources by being awarded safecoins at a rate proportional to the Vault's rank.
-As a result users are not locked to a particular Vault.

 Users do not require to have their account managed, even in a secured manner.